External Payment Types

 }

-Arguments IReceiptPrinter, IViewManager and IPaymentDataContext exist only while the method is running; once the method is complete, the instances are removed.
-So there is no point to save them as variables for they cannot be used outside the method.
+The arguments IReceiptPrinter, IViewManager, and IPaymentDataContext “live” only during the execution of the method; after the method completes, the instances are destroyed.
+So it does not make sense to store them in variables, as they cannot be used outside the method.

 [Serializable]